Green-Custard/gitsync/docs/README.md

 #### GitSyncAccessSecret

-Access Token for the GitSync Service.
+Access Secret for the GitSync Service.

 _Required_: Yes